tanaka-ryuya/TCPRelayServer/README.md

 Mode cheat sheet:
 - `connect-listen`: Relay connects to upstream; downstream clients connect to relay.
 Default for “relay behind NAT, multiple consumers”.
-- `listen-connect`: Upstream connects into relay; relay connects out to downstream.
+- `listen-connect`: Upstream connects into relay; relay connects out to a single downstream.
-- `connect-connect`: Relay dials both sides (use when both ends only allow outbound).
+- `connect-connect`: Relay dials one upstream and one downstream (both ends only allow outbound).
 - `listen-listen`: Relay listens on both sides (use when both ends can reach the relay directly).

 Examples: